Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 The project contains multiple subdirectories which will be shortly described in the following section.

+### Connectors Native SDK
+This directory contains all the Connectors Native SDK code.
+It is further split into subdirectories as described below.

-### Connectors Native SDK Java
+#### Connectors Native SDK Java
-This directory contains all the Native SDK Java code along with unit tests for the components.
+This directory contains all the Native SDK Java code along with unit tests and integration tests for the components.
 Because of the nature of the Native Apps inside Snowflake this means not only Java code, but also sql code, which is necessary to create a working application.
 The definitions of the database objects can be found inside `src/main/resources` directory.
 Those files are used while creating an application to customize what objects will be available inside the application.